Viewing a document in the Repository gives html link, not the content

 After clicking the html link you need to open the html file into a (new) browser window, it needs to be displayed immediately.

-Updated by Sven Vanpoucke about 8 years ago
+Updated by Sven Vanpoucke almost 9 years ago

 - Status changed from New to Needs more info

 - Assignee set to Michael Hosdez

 This is new behavior in chamilo 3.
 The documents are only shown in learning paths.
 You should ask the author of this change (i don't know who) why he changed the default behavior.